 Organizer: Association for Taiwan Literature

 The Association for Taiwan Literature collaborates with Bulletin of Taiwanese Literature to run the topical section “Taiwan and World Literature” in the semi-annually published journal on a regular basis.
 Bulletin of Taiwanese Literature is a double-blind peer-reviewed, first-tier academic research journal on the list of Taiwan Humanities Citation Index (THCI Core).
 We invite contributions that examine the relationship between Taiwan and world literature in any related topics.
-This topical section is continuously open for submission without a deadline.
+This topical section is continuously open for submission, and the deadlines are March 15 and September 15 every year.
 We anticipate publishing 1-3 topical section articles every issue.
-Please submit the full manuscript (6,000- 9,000 words in English; 12,000-20,000 words in Chinese) to email@example.com, including a title, a 250-word abstract, and 5-6 keywords in both Chinese and English, and follow the submission guidelines: https://tailit.nccu.edu.tw/news/news.php?Sn=845.
+Please submit the full manuscript (6,000- 9,000 words in English; 12,000-20,000 words in Chinese) to email@example.com, including a title, a 250-word abstract, and 5-6 keywords in both Chinese and English, and follow the submission guidelines: https://tailit.nccu.edu.tw/app/news.php?Sn=920.